objcio/articles/2014-05-01-animating-custom-layer-properties.md

 As you can see, unlike the first clock animation, the minute hand actually cycles through a full revolution for each hour that the hour hand moves (like a real clock would), instead of just moving to its final position via the shortest path.
 That's an advantage of animating in this way; because we are animating the `time` value itself instead of just the positions of the hands, the contextual information is preserved.

-Drawing the clock in this way is not ideal because CoreGraphics functions are not hardware accelerated, and may cause the frame rate of our animation to drop.
+Drawing the clock in this way is not ideal because Core Graphics functions are not hardware accelerated, and may cause the frame rate of our animation to drop.
 An alternative to redrawing the `contents` image 60 times per second would be to store a number of pre-drawn images in an array and simply select the correct image based on the interpolated value.
 The code to do that might look like this:

 ```objc
 const NSInteger hoursOnAClockFace = 12;